ShreeGattani/ShreeGattani-langgraph-MAT496/README.md

 *My work* - Here I did a little bit of tweaking by extending my Airthmatic operation set and testing memory with a thread where the final question depended on earlier steps.
 The model successfully referenced previous results, showing memory retention works, and I also confirmed that LangGraph Studio’s built-in persistence layer handles memory automatically.
 I have added screenshots for the same. https://github.com/ShreeGattani/ShreeGattani-langgraph-MAT496/blob/main/Module%201/agent_memory_mywork.ipynb

+### Lesson 8 - Deployment (optional)
+Here I didn’t implement anything since LangSmith Deployment is only available for Plus users and this lesson was optional.
+I just went through the video to understand the concept.
+I learned how to move beyond local development and deploy a LangGraph application as a service or API, including packaging the graph, managing secrets and environment variables, enabling persistence, and exposing graph endpoints for external use.